1914 Wycombe by-election: Campaign

 Polling Day was set for 18 February 1914.
 Given that the out-going MP had been awarded a barony on 16 January, this left only about 4 weeks for campaigning.

 The new Great Western and Central railway line to Marylebone Station, opened in 1906, had brought a flood of commuters into the seat around Gerards Cross and Beaconsfield.
 The rise of 1,800 in the electorate in 1910-14 was largely attributable to this phenomenon, and most of these new voters were reckoned to be Unionists.

 The core of the Liberal vote was the working class of High Wycombe, mainly engaged in chairmaking.
 Since November 1913, the whole town had been riven by a lock-out in the chairmaking industry.
 By February 1914 some 2 to 3,000 men were idle and there had been a number of riots in which factories and the metropolitan police had been stoned.
 The chairmakers were estimated to be 75-80% Liberal and the dispute deprived the Liberals of the help of some of their keenest supporters.
 The strike leader, Cllr Forward, advised his followers to abstain.
 Efforts at mediation could not solve the dispute before polling day.

 The Liberal government's National Insurance Act was still thought to be unpopular with many voters.

-The Liberal campaign was run by the Marquess of Lincolnshire who, as Earl Carrington, had been President of the Board of Agriculture from 1905-1911.
+The Liberal campaign was run by the Marquess of Lincolnshire who, as Earl Carrington, had been President of the Board of Agriculture from 1905 to 1911.
 He had started his own career in politics by becoming Liberal MP for Wycombe in 1865 and had maintained strong ties with the area.
 He was a leading advocate in the Liberal party of the Rural Land Campaign which sought to reform land ownership, land taxation, abolish plural voting and improve agricultural wages.

 Lincolnshire launched the local Liberal land campaign at a meeting on 2 February.
 There was an intensive Liberal campaign in the rural villages.
 A specially imported staff of lecturers was reported to be 'scouring the countryside' pressing the land policy.